Posted by Mike Fontana on 10 Mar 2015

 Given these wants and needs from the new consumer (which fit in with how the healthcare system will need to offer services in order to be as efficient as they can), whether the baby boomers or the generations following, something they have in common is the want to do this electronically, from both a clinical and administrative means, as much as possible.
 As Mr. Porter talks about in his principles, healthcare needs to meet the needs of the consumer by having services which are of value to each individual, given their specific outcome expectations.

-In a subsequent blog, we will take a further look at what the thoughts of the panel was around Digitized relationships, and Disruptive Innovation and Process.
+In a subsequent blog, we will take a further look at the panel's thoughts on digitized relationships and disruptive innovation and process.